-I asked hundreds of real rabbit owners how much they actually paid to get their bunny fixed.
+I asked hundreds of real rabbit owners how much they actually paid to get their bunny fixed (spayed or neutered).
 I got responses from throughout the United States and even a few other countries.
 Here is what I found out.

 The average cost to get a rabbit spayed or neutered in the United States is $273.97 with a median price of $205.
 The actual cost to get a rabbit fixed varies widely, with rabbit owners reporting a range of $75 dollars over $600 dollars!
 It cost 20% more to get a female rabbit fixed than a male.

 Let’s dig into the data I collected and see if we can figure out why the cost varies so much.

 First let’s make sure we’re using the same terminology and share a common understanding of how the process works.

 A surgical procedure to make it so a male rabbit can’t make babies or so a female rabbit can’t have babies is referred to as having the rabbit altered or fixed.

 When female rabbits (called Does) are fixed it’s called being Spayed.